Stylos21/MachineLearningCheatSheets/Terminology.md

 #### Cost Function

-(can be referred to loss functions as well) A mathematical function to calculate the neural network's loss.
+(can be referred to loss functions as well) A mathematical function to calculate how well the neural network has trained given the data.

 #### Optimizer

-A function to decrease loss.
+A function to improve the performance of the neural network by adjusting parametters of the neural network.

 #### Overfitting